bird-house/emu/README.rst

 After successful installation you need to start the services.
 Emu is using `Anaconda <http://www.continuum.io/>`_ Python distribution system.
 All installed files (config etc ...) are below the Anaconda root folder which is by default in your home directory ``~/anaconda``.
 Now, start the services::

-   $ cd ~/anaconda
-   $ etc/init.d/supervisor start
-   $ etc/init.d/nginx start
+   $ make start  # starts supervisor services
+   $ make status # shows supervisor status

 The depolyed WPS service is available on http://localhost:8094/wps?service=WPS&version=1.0.0&request=GetCapabilities.